natsushimazaki/natsushimazaki.github.io/pages/overview.md

 ## 👩🏻‍💻 Experience

-### **Especialista de Metodologías y Monitoreo de Riesgo de Crédito (Credit Risk Methologies and Monitoring Specialist) at [Superintendencia de Bancos](https://sb.gob.do/) `Feb 2025 - Present` `Hybrid` `Full-time`
+### **Especialista de Metodologías y Monitoreo de Riesgo de Crédito (Credit Risk Methods and Monitoring Specialist)** at [Superintendencia de Bancos de la República Dominicana](https://sb.gob.do/) `Feb 2025 - Present` `Hybrid` `Full-time`
+- Analysis and data science with a focus on credit risk.
+- Quantification and modeling of the intersection between Environmental & Social (E&S) risk and credit risk
+- Basel III compliance

-### **Analista de Inteligencia Operacional (Operational Intelligence Analyst)** at [Grupo Humano](https://www.humano.com.do/Pages/default.aspx) `Aug 2024 - Present`
+### **Analista de Inteligencia Operacional (Operational Intelligence Analyst)** at [Grupo Humano](https://www.humano.com.do/Pages/default.aspx) `Aug 2024 - Feb 2025` `Hybrid` `Full-time`
-- I am developing multiple Python-based projects to streamline fraud detection across multiple departments, reducing the workload for medical auditors by automating data extraction, transformation, modeling, and reporting.
+- Developed multiple Python-based projects to streamline fraud detection across multiple departments, reducing the workload for medical auditors by automating data extraction, transformation, modeling, and reporting.
-- I am collaborating with stakeholders to refine fraud detection parameters, ensuring better accuracy and alignment with the requirements of a large health insurance company.
+- Collaborated with stakeholders to refine fraud detection parameters, ensuring better accuracy and alignment with the requirements of a large health insurance company.
-- I have created interactive Power BI dashboards for Exploratory Data Analysis, offering insights into potential fraud-detection metrics and guiding the refinement of existing ones.
+- Created interactive Power BI dashboards for Exploratory Data Analysis, offering insights into potential fraud-detection metrics and guiding the refinement of existing ones.
-- I have delivered intelligence solutions using Python, Excel, and Power BI to support data-driven decision-making and enhance operational efficiency.
+- Delivered intelligence solutions using Python, Excel, and Power BI to support data-driven decision-making and enhance operational efficiency.

 - _**Technologies used:**_ Python, Git, R, Excel, Power BI